 1. Barry (2016)

 ‘Barry’ is Vikram Gandhi’s take on the life of former U.S. President Barack Obama as a college student.
-The movie which focuses on his life as one of the few black students at Columbia University, NY, in the early 80’s.
-He was known as Barry within the campus, which was a place marked with sharp lines of separation based on racial politics and judgement.
+The movie focuses on his life as one of the few black students at Columbia University, NY, in the early 80s.
+He was known as Barry within the campus, which was a place marked with sharp lines of separation based on racial politics and judgment.
 Barry had to fight the prejudices and racist opinions of his fellow students and other staff to find his place in the University.
-The painstaking process leads him to a self exploration and identity search as he gets involved with different communities and social circles.
+The painstaking process leads him to a self-exploration and identity search as he gets involved with different communities and social circles.
 The movie chronicles the formative years of Barack Obama, a crucial period in the life of the first black president of the US.

 ‘Barry’ reminds us of the vast genre possibilities of rags to riches movies.
 They can push the boundaries further and not restrict themselves as mere heroic narratives of protagonists determined to earn money for ungraded social status.
 Movies of this genre can also shed light on the invisible battles people are fighting in various facets of society in terms of race, class, caste, religion, gender, sexual preferences and geopolitics.